 Deliverables from the project include:

 A report that:

-- compiles a research agenda consisting of approximately 10-15 future-oriented, key, outstanding research questions that the literature and interview data suggest are essential for academic libraries to explore and
+- compiles a research agenda consisting of approximately 10 to 15 future-oriented, key, outstanding research questions that the literature and interview data suggest are essential for academic libraries to explore; and

 - defines the possible parameters for each question and explains related scholarly work in a way that is accessible to newer practitioner-scholars so they can articulate their research questions, design studies, and communicate results.